-It has been 48 years since the assassination of Dr. Martin Luther King Jr. Much has been written about his murder, but what does the Grand Rapids Press have to say about the incident?
+It has been 50 years since the assassination of Dr. Martin Luther King Jr. Much has been written about his murder, but what did the Grand Rapids Press have to say about the incident when it happened?

 There was front page coverage of the King assassination and subsequent articles.
 Most of the coverage was about the particulars of the assassination, what the Press calls a “national mourning,” and Negro violence.

 In dozens of US cities, an uprising broke out, as Black people enraged at the murder of Dr. King took it out on the White population for this criminal act.
 Not surprising, the commercial media simply framed the uprising as unjustified violence.
 There were reports of violence done to property, looting and rioting.
 There was also reports of violence directed at police officers.

 Such actions were completely understandable when one considers that a Black uprising had been going on for years.
 The commercial media and the Grand Rapids Press did not frame it that way, but any competent scholarship understands that an uprising was inevitable.
 The Watts uprising was one of the first major forms of insurgency, but the 1967 uprisings were a major threat to White Supremacy.
 The fact that an uprising took place in the aftermath of the King assassination, only underscores the level of frustration with institutionalized racism, which seemed impenetrable.